HaxeFlixel/flixel-ui/README.md

 ###1.
 Image (FlxUISprite) ```<sprite>```

-Just a regular sprite, with a fixed size.
+Just a regular sprite.
+Can be scaled or fixed size.

 Attributes:
 * ```x``` and ```y```